MicrosoftDocs/learn/learn-pr/ai-business-school/implement-ai-organization/includes/2-manage-innovation.md

 ## Enable a culture of meaningful innovation

-"Meaningful" innovation means innovation with a purpose – not just innovation for its own sake.
+"Meaningful" innovation means innovation with a purpose—not just innovation for its own sake.
 We aim to set the foundation for meaningful innovation by fostering an innovative mindset across the company.
 We also have a business group dedicated to solving difficult problems through technological innovation.

 ### Foster an innovative mindset across the organization